-The external valuations of the Level 3 property have been performed using an adjusted sales comparison approach.
-In view of a limited number of similar sales in the local market, the valuations have been performed using unobservable inputs.
-The significant input to this approach is generally a sales price per square metre related to transactions in comparable properties located in proximity to the respective property, with significant adjustments for differences in the size, age, exact location and condition of the property.
+In view of a limited number of similar or comparable properties and property transactions, comprising sales or rentals, in the local market, the valuations have been performed using unobservable inputs.
+The significant inputs to the approaches used are generally those described below:

+- Adjusted sales comparison approach: a sales price per square metre related to transactions in comparable properties located in proximity to the respective property, with significant adjustments for differences in the size, age, exact location and condition of the property.
 The term airspace is a conceptual unit representing a packet of three-dimensional accessible, usable and developable space.
-The concept of sales price factor per airspace or square metre is the value expected to be fetched on the open market and represents the present value of the property after deduction of all development, refurbishment and related costs.
+The concept of sales price factor per airspace or square metre is the value expected to be fetched on the open market and represents the present value of the property after deduction of all development, refurbishment and related costs. - Discounted cash flow ("DCF") approach: considers the free cash flows arising from the projected income streams expected to be derived from the operation of the property, discounted to present value using an estimate of the weighted average cost of capital that would be available to finance such an operation.
+The significant unobservable inputs utilised with this technique include: